Skip to main content

 - National Leader, Nonprofit and Social Sector | Marcum LLP

-While buzzworthy innovations such as AI, cryptocurrency, and joint ventures captivate our attention, it's crucial to approach these trends with a strategic mindset.
+While buzzworthy innovations such as AI, crypto assets, and joint ventures captivate our attention, it's crucial to approach these trends with a strategic mindset.
 This session will guide you through a comprehensive evaluation process, considering the impact on various stakeholders, weighing the benefits against potential risks, and uncovering the deeper implications of adaptation.
-Our panelists, encompassing operational, compliance, and technology perspectives, will offer valuable insights will use real-world case studies, equipping you with the knowledge to make informed decisions about the latest industry trends.
+Our panelists, encompassing operational, compliance, and technology perspectives, will offer valuable insights using real-world case studies, equipping you with the knowledge to make informed decisions about the latest industry trends.

 Learning Objectives:

-• Attendees will learn the process for vetting new trends
+• Identify the process for vetting new trends.

-• Attendees will gain understanding of how to examine key factors and identify what considerations are needed for adoption of new trends
+• Recognize how to examine key factors and identify what considerations are needed for adoption of new trends.

 8:00 AM – 8:50 AM EDT